Ibotta/sopstool/.github/CONTRIBUTING.md

 ### Style

-Clean up style warnings thrown by gofmt/golint (configured at the base of this repository).
+Clean up style warnings thrown by gofmt/golangci-lint (configured at the base of this repository in `.golangci.yml`).
 These will be marked as build failures in CI.
-Also consider using 'gofmt' to automatically clean up your code style while conforming to the configuration.
+Also consider using these tools to automatically clean up your code style while conforming to the configuration.